-The Studio is open for in-person classes with online advanced bookings only.
-Registration is required.
+The Studio is open for in-person classes with online advanced bookings and payment in advance only.
+The preferred payment method is by e-transfer to firstname.lastname@example.org.
 Sorry, we cannot accept drop-ins.
 Credit is available with 24 hours cancellation ONLY.

 Please check this space for updates or send us an email if you have questions.
 Take good care – we look forward to welcoming you back to the Studio.

 Our Workshops for Yoga Teachers delve into specific topics to enhance your teaching skills and personal practice.
 Each unique workshop is designed to expand your knowledge through yoga practice, meditation, reflection and discussion.
 Topics include functional anatomy, hands on assisting, pre and post natal, philosophy, anxiety and depression.
 Many workshops are eligible for CEUs.